hazelcast/hazelcast-jet/site/website/blog/2021-03-09-billion-events-per-second.md

 from Jet in real life.

-Finally, we started from the setup that supported a billion events per second (40 nodes) and continued adding nodes until we got stable low latency.
+Finally, we started from the setup that supported a billion events per second (40 nodes) and continued adding nodes until we got a stable low latency.
 This was our result: **45 nodes, 26 milliseconds**.

 _If you enjoyed reading this post, check out Jet at